ibm-cloud-docs/containers/cs_cluster_update.md

 ### Prerequisites
 {: #worker-up-prereqs}

-Before you update your<ff-roks311-vpc> classic infrastructure</ff-roks311-vpc> worker nodes, review the prerequisite steps.
+Before you update your classic infrastructure worker nodes, review the prerequisite steps.
 {: shortdesc}

 Updates to worker nodes can cause downtime for your apps and services.
 Your worker node machine is reimaged, and data is deleted if not [stored outside the pod](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).